diem/diem/documentation/coding_guidelines.md

 ### Generics

 Generics allow dynamic behavior (similar to [`trait`](https://doc.rust-lang.org/book/ch10-02-traits.html) methods) with static dispatch.
-As the number of generic type parameters increase, the difficulty of using the type/method also increases (e.g. consider the combination of trait bounds required for this type, duplicate trait bounds on related types, etc.).
+As the number of generic type parameters increases, the difficulty of using the type/method also increases (e.g. consider the combination of trait bounds required for this type, duplicate trait bounds on related types, etc.).
 In order to avoid this complexity, we generally try to avoid using a large number of generic type parameters.
 We have found that converting code with a large number of generic objects to trait objects with dynamic dispatch often simplifies our code.

 ### Getters/setters

 Excluding test code, set field visibility to private as much as possible.
 Private fields allow constructors to enforce internal invariants.
-Implement getters for data that consumers may need, but avoid setters unless mutable state is necessary.
+Implement getters for data that consumers may need, but avoid setters unless a mutable state is necessary.

 Public fields are most appropriate for [`struct`](https://doc.rust-lang.org/book/ch05-00-structs.html) types in the C spirit: compound, passive data structures without internal invariants.
 Naming suggestions follow the guidance [here](https://rust-lang-nursery.github.io/api-guidelines/naming.html#getter-names-follow-rust-convention-c-getter) as shown below.